agradipyahoo/play-graphite-example/README.md

-# Sample Play application reporting to graphite
+# Play application reporting to graphite

-Simple java [Play](https://www.playframework.com/) application which reports to [graphite](http://graphite.wikidot.com/) for monitoring, setup to be hosted on [heroku](heroku.com) with [free addon](https://addons.heroku.com/hostedgraphite).
+Example Java [Play](https://www.playframework.com/) application which reports to [graphite](http://graphite.wikidot.com/) for monitoring, setup to be hosted on [heroku](heroku.com) with [free addon](https://addons.heroku.com/hostedgraphite).

-Using [metrics-play](https://github.com/kenshoo/metrics-play) play plugin to create the metrics registry.
+This allows you to quickly test out using graphite and see what you get from monitoring with proper metrics.

+Based the implementation from the [metrics-play](https://github.com/kenshoo/metrics-play) play plugin, which is written in Scala.
+I wanted a clear Java Play implementation which gave me control over the metrics names, but if you want to quickly add metrics into your Play application without fuss this is a good plugin.

 To run: